cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

     "If people are working from home, they'll slack off."

-I'd respond like this.
-If the only way you know someone is working, is because they're sitting at their desk you've already lost.
+I'd respond like this: if the only way you know someone is working is because they're sitting at their desk then you've already lost.
 Someone being physically present has literally no affect on how hard they're working, especially in the age of facebook and smartphones.
 There are plenty of ways to slack off in an office undetected.

-The inability to accurately gauge an employers performance suggests, more than anything else, poor management.
+The inability to accurately gauge an employees' performance suggests, more than anything else, poor management.
-However even if this isn't the case how exactly is seeing bums on seats helping.
+However, even if this isn't the case, how exactly is seeing bums on seats helping?

-**I'd say you'd get more productive, efficient and enthusiastic employers by creating a positive, trusting environment that gives feedback based on actual performance rather than how many hours someones been at their desk.**
+**I'd say you'd get more productive, efficient and enthusiastic employees by creating a positive, trusting environment that gives feedback based on actual performance rather than how many hours someone's been at their desk.**

-Face-to-face is everything!
+"Face-to-face is everything!"
 ---------------------------

-Traditional, old-fashioned, face-to-face communication still has it's place, but almost all of those benefits can be kept in a remote working environment.
+Traditional, old fashioned, face-to-face communication still has its place, but almost all of those benefits can be kept in a remote working environment.

-**I'm lucky enough to have been working primarily from home now for ~5 years and I would say that when it comes to communication and collaboration remote working is almost always as good, if not better, than being collocated.**
+**I'm lucky enough to have been working primarily from home now for ~5 years and I would say that, when it comes to communication and collaboration, remote working is almost always as good, if not better, than being co-located.**

 Telepresence technology is fantastic now.
 I have an [EX60](https://www.cisco.com/c/en/us/support/collaboration-endpoints/telepresence-ex60/model.html)